 - He or she simply doesn’t like you

 The problem with this short but powerful list is that you have no control over those things and anything you do to meet the needs of a person dealing with their own issues will not work.

-People pleasers, yes, I am talking about me (and maybe you), typically find themselves perplexed when they cannot please someone and yet, the reality is that some people can’t be pleased.
+People pleasers, and yes I am talking about me (and maybe you), typically find themselves perplexed when they cannot please someone and yet, the reality is that some people can’t be pleased.

 One of the most difficult things I have learned to do is move on and get over it.

 Let it go.
-For your own sake and the work you do.
+For your own sake and for the creative work you do.

 Let.
 It.
 Go.

 Your energy is better spent being who you are and living to the standards and morals that are important to you.